Teddy Ruxpin: Unofficial tape injunction

 At least two other companies (Vector Intercontinental and Veritel Learning Systems) produced tapes that work with the Teddy Ruxpin toy.
 Worlds of Wonder successfully sued them in 1986, claiming the effect these tapes had on Teddy were too similar to the results of playing the proprietary recordings, and the courts in Ohio and Texas ordered the infringing tapes off the market.

 In popular culture

-Brigsby Bear, a 2017 American film, featured an animatronic bear suit, similar to the one in the animatronic pilot for the Adventures of Teddy Ruxpin.
-In the plot of the film, the suit is used in the production of a children's television series.
+The 2017 film Brigsby Bear featured an animatronic bear suit, similar to the one in the animatronic pilot for The Adventures of Teddy Ruxpin.
+In the film, the suit is used in the production of a children's television series.
 The suit's mouth and eyes move when it plays a tape, just like the original toy.
 It is shown accepting both compact cassette and VHS tapes, both technologies that the toy utilized.

 The 2019 comedy-horror film Camp Wedding featured a possessed Teddy Ruxpin toy as a central plot point.
 The prop was an authentic Teddy Ruxpin toy, modified to speak the lines, as well as to hide its logo.
 The toy is visible at the top of the film's poster.

+Teddy Ruxpin is mentioned in the 2012 comedy film Ted.

+In the 2016 horror survival video game Tattletail, the character of Mama Tattletail is based on Teddy Ruxpin in that she has a built-in cassette player through which she tells stories.

+A Teddy Ruxpin toy appears in the 2021 film House of Gucci.

+A Teddy Ruxpin toy appears in Season 7 Episode 10 of Young Sheldon.

+Max Black from 2 Broke Girls had a Teddy Ruxpin that she named T-Rux that appears in Season 4, Episode 3.

+Teddy Ruxpin is mentioned in the 1997 song “Future Kid” by Kara’s Flowers, sang by Adam Levine.